 - MLM products — Ex: TECADEMICS, FourPercent,

 Depending on the product, some eCommerce products can perform well too.
-But, if they have an element to help people immediately (instant gratification), those will perform quite well.
+But, if they have an element to help people immediately (instant gratification), those will perform exceptionally well.
 Learn more in this article about using solo ad traffic in eCommerce niches.

 Benefits Of Solo Ads